 Where to drink in Bowral, New South Wales

 Harry’s on Green Lane is our go-to spot for a drink in Bowral.
 Taking the title as one of he best places to grab a tipple in Bowral, this cosy and stylish venue is the perfect eclectic mix of nostalgia, cool vibes and a splash of the old world.
 From the sky-high ceilings, to windy nooks and crannies filled with books, mismatched lamps, portraits and cane furniture; Harry’s is the perfect spot to escape the cold and sip on delicious wine and cocktails.
 It’s open daily from midday so you can spend all day there if you wish.
 Sit back, relax and sip on a full bodied red and unwind after your bustling day around Bowral.

 Southern Highlands Brewing & Taphouse

-Surveyor General Inn
+The Surveyor General Inn

 Meet the Surveyor General Inn – Australia’s oldest continuously licensed inn!

+After a weekend of pies, wine and fine dining, why not shake it up with a little outdoor fun which only costs a friendly $4.
 The beautiful Fitzroy Falls is found in Morton National Park.
-Walk through the visitors centre, along the bush track, and you’ll find yourself at the breathtaking lookout where you will witness the beautiful waterfall plunging over 80m to the valley below.
+Walk through the visitors centre, along the bush track, and you’ll find yourself at the breathtaking lookout where you will witness the beautiful waterfall plunging over 80-metres to the valley below.
 It’s an ideal base to explore the lush escarpment country of the Southern Highlands between Robertson and Nowra.
-Continue a little further along the track (300m-600m or so) and you’ll discover the Twin Waterfall lookouts- two smaller, yet beautiful lookouts across the valley.
+Continue a little further along the track (approximately 500-metres) and you’ll discover the Twin Waterfall lookouts- two smaller, yet beautiful lookouts across the valley.

 Southern Highlands Markets